orizens/orizens.com/src/pages/blog/2014-05-20-decluttering-your-web-application-using-angular-js-grunt-js-part-1.md

 }
 </pre>

-## What&#8217;s Next?
+## What's Next?

 I tend to focus on more automated work flows I discovered grunt.js can do for development.
 Also, This series will include automation tasks for production using grunt.js as well.

-If you have any questions, suggestions or other gems you want me to clarify, please comment and i&#8217;ll do my best to approach these.
+If you have any questions, suggestions or other gems you want me to clarify, please comment and i'll do my best to approach these.